iRoninIT/aironin-browse-mcp/README.md

 1. Restart your MCP client (Cursor/Continue)
 2. Check that Node.js version is 20.0.0 or higher
-3. Verify the server is running: `npx --yes aironin-browse-mcp@1.2.2`
+3. Verify the server is running: `npx --yes aironin-browse-mcp@1.2.10`

 ### Dev Container Issues

-1. Use the latest version: `npx --yes aironin-browse-mcp@1.2.7`
+1. Use the latest version: `npx --yes aironin-browse-mcp@1.2.10`
 2. The server will automatically use your host Chrome
+3. If Puppeteer installation fails, the server will still work with remote browsers

 ### Permission Issues

 - Use `npx --yes` to avoid prompts
-- For global install: `sudo npm install -g aironin-browse-mcp@1.2.7`
+- For global install: `sudo npm install -g aironin-browse-mcp@1.2.10`

+### Puppeteer Installation Issues

+If you see Puppeteer installation errors in dev containers:

+1. The server will still work with remote browsers
+2. Start Chrome with: `chrome --remote-debugging-port=9222`
+3. The server will auto-detect and connect to remote Chrome

 ## 📦 Installation